sahlaysta/swing/README.md

 - adjust behavior of having text selected and the right/left arrow key is pressed
 - adjust right-click behavior on text selection
 - add hyperlink right-click support
+- disable beeps (for example, backspace in an empty text field)

 Usage: